-Proving that it’s all about the journey than the destination, Manchester Airport has unveiled plans for 27 new eateries and shops in its brand new Terminal 2.
+Proving that it’s all about the journey than the destination, Manchester Airport has begun work on its brand new Terminal 2 with 27 new eateries and shops.
 Back in January, the airport announced a £440m project to complete the new Terminal 2 building, marking the final phase of the £1.3bn transformation programme.

 The extended departure lounge will feature a food market serving a variety of world cuisines and quick eats.
 For those who prefer a more casual dining experience, the terminal will include a boutique high street-style shopping area complete with a Champagne Bar and premium brands, artisan cafes and a brasserie.

 The shopping zone, to be known as The Avenue, will have a vibrant and airy feel.
 Each store front will open onto airfield views, with plenty of passenger seating for added comfort.
 The airport said it is on the hunt for retailers selling toys, fashion, accessories and travel essentials to take up units in this area, and is seeking out partners who will showcase the best of the North in their units, with a view to announce the successful applicants by next April.

 Richard Jackson, Retail Director at Manchester Airport, said: “We are well aware that our guests’ holidays start at the airport and we want them to enjoy their time here – whether that means sipping craft beer brewed at the airport in a bar overlooking the airfield, or eating an artisan pizza.
 We already have a great range of food and drink options in Terminal Two, with local brands which create a strong sense of place, but we’re looking to build on that with all-new offerings, including a Champagne Bar and a market hall style food court.